-CMS allows multiple users to add information, content, data, and images on websites.
-The platform adopted by the businesses should be easy to use, flexible, and include tools such as adding a new pages, SEO, analytics, and conversion stats.
+CMS allows multiple users to add website information, content, data, and images.
+Therefore, the platform adopted by the businesses should be easy to use, flexible, and include tools such as adding new pages, SEO, analytics, and conversion stats.

-There are many open source content management system e.g. WordPress, Joomla, and Drupal offering ease of use, customized provisions based on requirements, and these are free to download and use.
+Many open-source content management systems, e.g. WordPress, Joomla, and Drupal, offer ease of use and customised provisions based on requirements, which are free to download and use.

-The website offering the services provides a control panel where one can create pages, publish a press release, events, and articles, edit the data, and distribute content.
-Tools depict onsite conversions, web analytics, and content statistics and generate pages on user demand.
+The website offering the services provides a control panel where one can create pages, publish press releases, events, and articles, edit the data, and distribute content.
+In addition, tools depict onsite conversions, web analytics, and content statistics and generate pages on user demand.

-There are many user-friendly features offered by these websites, and there are other benefits of using such systems as it helps in increasing online presence, updating data each day easily, and increasing competitive advantage.
-These are highly beneficial for small businesses and hence, many small organizations are spending on it.
+These websites offer many user-friendly features.
+Other benefits of using such systems as it helps increase online presence, updates data each day and increases competitive advantage.
+These are highly beneficial for small businesses; hence, many small organisations are spending on them.

 Content managers need to determine the categories where the posts will be made.
 Categories provide a clear classification of posts or articles.
 The posts are created according to headings/categories/subheadings and updated regularly to boost online presence.

-The architecture of the site which involves headings, subheadings, and navigation are managed, and a proper workflow is outlined where consistency related to the posts is managed, which are published and delivered online, and unnecessary posts are regularly removed from the system.
+The site's architecture, which involves headings, subheadings, and navigation, is managed, and a proper workflow is outlined where consistency related to the posts is managed, published and delivered online.
+Unnecessary posts are regularly removed from the system.

-The priorities of the posts and its structure, which involves standards and access control, are managed.
+The priorities of the posts and their structure, which involves standards and access control, are managed.

 Governance of the posts helps to enhance internal control and user experience.
 It involves taxonomies, style guides, audit trails, and record management tools.

-There are different types of content management services offered by organizations such as social media marketing posts based on defined goals, web content, mobile content, and enterprise content.
+Organisations offer content management services such as social media marketing posts based on defined goals, web content, mobile content, and enterprise content.

 Enterprise content involves routing, governance, archiving, and control of version and security.
-These work as affordable marketing tools, which enable businesses to reach target customers easily.
+These are affordable marketing tools that enable businesses to reach target customers easily.

 Monolithic web CMS is used by companies, where the content is hosted, managed, and updated by the sellers.
-Such services can be decoupled or headless, targeting the delivery of content to the users.
+Such services can be decoupled or headless, targeting content delivery to the users.

-Headless delivers content on user request, and decoupled moves content to template engines to be delivered in a specific format.
-It is important to make use of cost-effective fast CMS methods suitable to the business needs.
+Headless delivers content on user request and decoupled moves content to template engines to be delivered in a specific format.
+It is important to use cost-effective, fast CMS methods suitable to the business needs.